Best Backpack Rain Covers That Stay Put in Wind and Rain

 Denier (abbreviated as D) is a measurement of fabric thread weight.
 Higher denier means heavier, more abrasion-resistant fabric.
 Lower denier means lighter and more packable, but also more delicate.

-A 30D silicone-impregnated nylon packs down to almost nothing and is genuinely waterproof, but it won’t survive repeatedly brushing against rough rocks.
+A 30D silicone-impregnated nylon packs down to almost nothing and offers excellent water resistance, though no external cover is completely impenetrable under extreme hydrostatic pressure.
+It will not survive repeatedly brushing against rough rocks.
 A 70D ripstop polyester is noticeably tougher for sustained heavy-weather use.

 Drain Holes: The Detail Most Buyers Miss